 - Political Theory: What are key concepts in political science?
 What is an ideology?
 How do organized sets of ideas and beliefs help us to make sense of our world?
 What do they have to say about politics?
-How do they tell us to do political science? - > Canadian Politics: What issues are important to Canadians?
+How do they tell us to do political science? - Canadian Politics: What issues are important to Canadians?
 What is Canada's relationship to America?
-Do Canadians think their leader is too powerful? - Comparative politics: What are the different forms of political systems in the world?
+Do Canadians think their leader is too powerful? - ➤ Methods: What methods are used in the analysis of politics and why?
+Why are certain methods adopted in addressing certain claims or questions?
+How can different methods result in different answers to the same problem? - Comparative politics: What are the different forms of political systems in the world?
 What is democracy?
 How does the state work?
-What is economic and social development? - International relations: What is war?
+What is economic and social development? - Public administration: What are the administrative systems used by states to provide services?
+How do they handle demands for action by from their population? - International relations: What is war?
 What is terrorism?
 What are international institutions?
 What is the role of non-state actors?
 What is globalization?